Last updated: 22JUL2022 (see Changelog for details)

 Along those same lines, I have purchased the NES and SNES Classic mini-consoles, which are pre-loaded with dozens of games.
 Do I now “own” those games?
 What about the NES and SNES games that are included in my annual subscription to Nintendo Online?
 I’m in no way asserting that these “ownership” cases are legally-binding justification to download and install ROMs on your classic device; I’m simply highlighting the murky legal waters of retro game emulation.
 After all, these mini-consoles themselves are simply emulation machines — heck, the PlayStation Classic uses the same open-source emulation software that the RG350’s PS1 emulator is based on.

 And without getting too far into a tangent, some savvy emulation folks were able to extract and analyze the game files that run on the Wii Virtual Console, and found that the NES ROMs used in the Virtual Console have identical iNES headers as the ROM files you could find online; this revelation prompted speculation that Nintendo itself downloaded its ROM files from the Internet before loading them onto the Virtual Console.

 Backing up your own games

 Although some copyright scholars have argued that there is no legal difference between backing up your own game file or downloading a game file for a game you already own, there’s no question that one has better optics.
 So if you’re interested, here is more information about how to back up your own game files.

-There are devices out there that allow you to back up copies of physical games you already own.
+There are also other devices out there that allow you to back up copies of physical games you already own.
 For example, the Flash Boy Cyclone works with your GameBoy, GameBoy Color, and GameBoy Advance cartridges, and this Retrode2 allows you to back up your SNES and Genesis games.
 The INLretro Dumper-Programmer is still a work-in-progress, but it can back up NES, SNES, Genesis, N64, and GameBoy/GBA games.
 And finally, PS1 games can be ripped using ImgBurn, a free disc image burning software.
 For a more comprehensive list of game ripping options, check out this wiki page.